Engine fan in my car stays on after I turn off the ignition: (Must Read)

 3. Faulty cooling fan relay

-Another reason is a faulty cooling fan.
+Again a faulty cooling fan can be the cause of this issue.
 The cooling fan relay is responsible for sending power to the engine fan.
 If this relay is faulty, it will cause the engine fan to run for a longer time than necessary in an attempt to cool the engine.

 Corrosion, overheating, or just general wear and tear are mostly the main causes of a faulty fan.
 If you suspect that the cooling fan relay is the reason why your engine fan is running for too long, you should take your car to a professional who will be able to test it and replace it if necessary.